shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/README.md

-- Machine counts over time for major bases (FOSHORT) The third chart tracks machine counts over time for eight major bases: DAEGU, KAISERSLAUTERN, OKINAWA, PYONGTAEK, SEOUL, VILSECK, YOKOSUKA, and ZAMA.
+- Machine counts over time for major bases (FOSHORT) For this analysis, “major bases” are defined as the eight installations with the highest total number of unique machines across FY2020–FY2024.
+  The third chart tracks machine counts over time for eight major bases: DAEGU, KAISERSLAUTERN, OKINAWA, PYONGTAEK, SEOUL, VILSECK, YOKOSUKA, and ZAMA.
   Many bases experience declining or flat machine counts between 2020 and 2022—for example, OKINAWA and PYONGTAEK both trend downward over this period, and SEOUL drops sharply between 2020 and 2021.
   In 2023, there is a pronounced expansion across almost all major bases: OKINAWA, KAISERSLAUTERN, DAEGU, and ZAMA all show large spikes in machine counts, and smaller bases such as YOKOSUKA, VILSECK, and SEOUL also rebound.
   By 2024, machine counts fall back from the 2023 highs at most bases, but in many cases (e.g., DAEGU, KAISERSLAUTERN, OKINAWA) they remain above their 2022 levels, suggesting a net increase in machine presence compared with the earlier years.

 ##### Answer for Base Question 3